No one can help everyone, but everyone can help someone:

 The Living Room of Morgantown offers shelter and a safe haven to those on the streets of Morgantown.
 Hot coffee and cool drinks, along with snacks are available to any that come.
 Spiritual encouragement, fellowship, and advice are there to refresh as well.
 The clients of The Living Room of Morgantown are counseled and then channeled into an established program in Fairmont if they desire.

-We support family service programs which help families and needy individuals with emergency food, housing, utility assistance and other temporal needs.
+We support family service programs that help families and needy individuals with emergency food, housing, utility assistance, and other temporal needs.

 Did you know that over 1.7 million children have a parent who is incarcerated?
 Prison Fellowship provides Christmas gifts for the children of prisoners through the Angel Tree project and Christian camp opportunities for the children of prisoners.

-Prison Fellowship partners with thousands of churches to serve incarcerated parents and their families in the community-restoring broken bonds and protecting prisoners’ children from falling prey to the generational cycle of crime. http://www.prisonfellowship.org/prison-fellowship-home
+Prison Fellowship partners with thousands of churches to serve incarcerated parents and their families in the community-restoring broken bonds and protecting prisoners’ children from falling prey to the generational cycle of crime.https://www.prisonfellowship.org/

 We support United Spinal Association’s mission to improve the quality of life of all people living with spinal cord injuries and disorders (SCI/D).